Taguhi Manukyan

 1. Fill identified content gaps with targeted cluster content

-3. Develop supplementary content formats (videos, infographics, tools)
+3. Create supplementary content (videos, infographics)

 5. Expand author authority through guest contributions